San Marcos, Texas: Sports

 Many residents of San Marcos support the athletic programs of Texas State University, known as the Texas State Bobcats.
-The football program won the NCAA Division II National Championships in 1982 and 1983 and now competes in the NCAA Division I (FBS) Sun Belt Conference.
+The football program won the NCAA Division II National Championships in 1982 and 1983 and now competes in the NCAA Division I (FBS) Pac-12 Conference.
 The Texas State Bobcats play home games in Bobcat Stadium, seating over 33,000 fans.
 Basketball and volleyball games are played at Strahan Arena.
 Baseball games are played at Bobcat Ballpark.

-Amateur sports car racing takes place at Harris Hill Raceway.
+Amateur sports-car racing takes place at Harris Hill Raceway.

 Arts and culture

 In 2010, San Marcos was listed in Business Week magazine's fourth annual survey of the "Best Places to Raise your Kids."
 In 2013 and 2014, the United States Census Bureau named it the fastest-growing city in the United States.
-In December 2013, it was named #9 on the Business Insider list of the "10 Most Exciting Small Cities In America."
+In December 2013, it was named number 9 on the Business Insider list of the "10 Most Exciting Small Cities in America."

 The river is a popular recreational area and is frequented by residents and tourists for tubing, canoeing, swimming, and fishing.
 The Texas Water Safari starts in San Marcos on the first Saturday in June each year.
 Due in part to its natural beauty, the city was nicknamed "San Marvelous".
 San Marcos references the nickname in its "Keep San Marcos Beautiful" campaign.

 The town center (referred to locally as "the square") was laid out in 1851 and is listed in the National Register of Historic Places.
 The Hays County Courthouse, which sits in the center, was built in 1908.
 The downtown area surrounding the courthouse is home to many of the city's bars, restaurants, boutiques, and music venues, making it a top entertainment destination.
 The Marc, directly across the street from the courthouse, hosted the 2011, 2012, and 2013 Lone Star Music Awards.

 In addition to the historic downtown, San Marcos has five residential historic districts.
 It also boasts of at least 40 homes and buildings on the National Register of Historic Places.

 Local media include the San Marcos Daily Record and The University Star.